 The Address 1 field in the probe request is the broadcast address or the specific MAC address of the STA, and either item b) or item c) below.

+The STA is a mesh STA and

+1) The Exclusion List does not include the Mesh ID or substrings of the Mesh ID of the STA in the MESHID List element, or the specific MAC address of the STA in the BSSID List element, if the Exclusion List is present in the Probe Request and the dot11FILSActivated is true, and

-The STA is a mesh STA and the Mesh ID in the probe request is the wildcard Mesh ID or the specific Mesh ID of the STA
+2) The Mesh ID in the probe request is the wildcard Mesh ID, or the specific Mesh ID, of the STA.

 The STA is not a mesh STA and

+The Exclusion List does not include the SSID or the substrings of the SSID of the STA in the SSID List element, or the specific BSSID of the STA in the BSSID List element, if the Exclusion List is present in the Probe Request and the dot11FILSActivated is true, and

 The SSID in the probe request is the wildcard SSID, the SSID in the probe request is the specific SSID of the STA, or the specific SSID of the STA is included in the SSID List element, and

 The Address 3 field in the probe request is the wildcard BSSID or the BSSID of the STA.